robur-coop/miou/book/src/retrospective.md

 leaves room for practices (like forgetting these tasks) that can lead to significant maintenance overhead in the long run.
-At Robur, through certain projects we maintain, we've encountered situations where the time to fix bugs becomes disproportionately large given our resources.
+At Robur, through certain projects we maintain, we've encountered situations where the time to fix bugs becomes disproportionately large given our resources because we need to re-establish the mental model of task management, which isn't all that obvious.

 Thus, when developing Miou, it was essential from the outset to establish rules to prevent repeating past mistakes.
 We've already introduced one rule: never